 THREE PERSONAL NARRATIVES ON CASSANDRA SYNDROME

-I. ‘I got Cassandra syndrome from a conflict with my father.
+‘I got Cassandra syndrome from a conflict with my father.
 We strongly disagreed about his future.
 In my opinion, he should sign up for an old people’s home because he needed care and socializing.
-He said I was psychiatric, which is a very classical reaction of an old man in relation to a woman speaking her mind.
-Priam drove a knife in Cassandra’s back to stay in power; my father back-stabbed me in order to silence me.
-And boy, my siblings were too willingly believing the Master of Manipulation.
-Calling women psychiatric is what (some) men do when women say things they dislike.
+He was in denial and said I was psychiatric, which is a very classical reaction of an old man in relation to a woman speaking her mind.
+Priam, father of Cassandra, drove a knife in Cassandra’s back to stay in power; my father back-stabbed me in order to silence me.
+And boy, my siblings didn’t see it, too willingly believing the Master of Manipulation.
+Calling women psychiatric is what (some) men do when women notice and say things they dislike (like seeing the first signs of dementia).
 This begs the question; has anything changed since Ancient Greece?’

-II.
 ‘When I think of Cassandra Syndrome, I think of Camille Claudel.
 She was a very talented sculptress but she lived in the shadow of Auguste Rodin.
 Claudel made art at the time when it was highly unusual for a woman to make a living as an artist.
 How could she ever step out of the shadow of the famous Rodin with whom she was in a collaborative and passionate relationship?
 It is said she lost her mind and lived for 30 years, till her death, in a mental asylum.
 Why was it that the woman of the artistic couple was stored away?
-Was she a madwoman or was she perhaps silenced by a male oriented society?’
+Was she a madwoman or was she silenced by a male oriented society?
+Most likely the later because that is what men in power do and society at that time thought it was unthinkable that a talented women could start a career as an artist (the shame!)
+No wonder so many talented women gave away their innovations, thoughts, ideas, and art to men who lived their fame’.

 For more on women and healthcare issues: Voices of Women.
 Books: Invisible Women, Data Bias in a World Designed for Men by Caroline Criado Perez.
 And: Unwell Women by Elinor Cleghorn.